roymiles/fpga-bnn/README.md

 Once compiled, the program can be run "./program_nolib --args"

 ## NOTE
-  The respective authors and my modifications have been noted to the top of every relevant top level file.
+*The respective authors and my modifications have been noted to the top of every relevant top level file (inside app/)*

  The setup is discussed in further detail in my Thesis.